 Rockefeller Center Christmas Tree

-The Rockefeller Center Christmas Tree dates back to the Depression era, with the first tree placed in 1931.
-It was a small unadorned tree set up by construction workers at the center of the construction site.
+The Rockefeller Center Christmas Tree dates back to the Depression era.
+The first tree, placed in 1931, was a small unadorned tree set up by construction workers at the center of the construction site.
 Two years later, another tree was placed there, this time with lights.

-These days, the giant Rockefeller Center tree is laden with over 50,000 Christmas lights.
+These days, the giant Rockefeller Center tree is laden with over 50,000 Christmas lights and topped by 70-point LED star studded with 3 million Swarovski crystals.
 The tallest tree displayed at Rockefeller Center arrived in 1999.
 It was a Norway Spruce that measured 100 feet tall and hailed from Killingworth, Connecticut.

 Christmas Trees Around the World